yuvaly0/yuvaly0.github.io/_posts/introduction-to-virtualization/2020-06-19-introduction-to-virtualization.md

 Let us look at the first type, we can see that the hypervisor was installed directly on the hardware and above it was a number of operating systems.
-So in Type 1, the Hypervisor is also called “bare metal” because it is not installed directly on the hardware.
+So in Type 1, the Hypervisor is also called “bare metal” because it is installed directly on the hardware.
 For example, Microsoft Hyper-V is a Type 1 Hypervisor.

 If we will look at the second type of the hypervisor, we will see that it differentiates from the first type in several things, first of all, it is installed on top of an existing operating system, so no more bare metal and second is that there are other processes that run in the same level at the hypervisor.